Okwuagbala Uzochukwu Mike P writes about challenges, youth, metallurgy, and insurance. Search his books on Amazon using his name.

-As of 2011 there are only 32 women (out of 469) in the national parliament.
+As of 2011, there are only 32 women (out of 469 members) in the national parliament.
 Women’s status in Nigeria is improving in some ways, though.
 In 2011, President Jonathan appointed a cabinet made of 33% women, something unheard of previously.
 With women’s participation in politics and elections slowly increasing, we may see more female candidates for office in the future.
 The old customs and beliefs about women’s roles need to be updated.

 Civic Pride and Patriotism in Nigeria